Ubisense/smartspace.objectview/README.md

 ```

 ## Error Callback
 From SmartSpace 3.9 and ObjectView v1.0.18, the error callback arguments have been updated.
-The error callback is called with two argments '(e, r)'.
+The error callback is called with two arguments '(e, r)'.
 The first is a string symbol indicating the error type, and the second is a variant argument with more information.
 Here are the known error types:

 | e           |	r       | Meaning |
 | --------------| ----------- | ------------- |